18 Aug 2023

 Website RFP vs Brief

-Why an RFP is useful
+Why a detailed website brief is useful

-From our perspective, as a digital studio, when we receive a well-written RFP we get a clear set of requirements, constraints and objectives for a project that we can propose an approach for and estimate against.
+From our perspective, as a digital studio, when we receive a well-written brief we get a clear set of requirements, constraints and objectives for a project that we can propose an approach for and estimate against.
 In return, this helps you get a detailed and tailored proposal that can help you make an informed decision about the way forward.

-What to include in a website RFP
+What to include in a website brief

 Project overview